jnardiello/Pilot53/README.md

 ### Expected Behaviour
 #### Create
 When creating a new instance, `Pilot53` will look for the tag `Name` and will use it to create the DNS entry.
-A tag called `web-1` will generate the DNS record `web-1.yourdomain.xpz`
+For example, creating an instance with `Name` tag called `web-1` will generate a DNS record `web-1.yourdomain.xpz`

 #### Delete
 As your instance gets `stopped` or `terminated`, `Pilot53` will *remove* the related DNS entry

 #### Update
-If you wish to swap an instance, simply create a new instance with the same name as the instance you want to substitute.
-As the new instance is created, `Pilot53` will first `DELETE` the current DNS entry and create a new one with the updated instance IP. *Pay attention*: if you do that and the new machine isn't ready to be provisioned, the DNS will be anyway swapped.
-This will cause downtime of your services while the new machine is provisioned.
+If you wish to swap an instance, simply create a new instance with the same `Name` tag.
+As the new instance is created, `Pilot53` will first `DELETE` the current DNS entry and create a new one with the updated instance IP. *Pay attention*: if you do that and the new machine hasn't yet been provisioned, the DNS will be anyway swapped.
+This will cause downtime of your services until the new machine is ready.

 # Setup